 13-2, Yurakucho 1-chome, Chiyoda-ku

-The Norinchukin Bank is owned by its members: Japan agricultural cooperatives (JA), Japan fishery cooperatives (JF), Japan forestry cooperatives (JForest), and related federations, as well as other agricultural, fishery and forestry cooperative organizations that have invested in the bank.
-As of September 2016 the number of shareholders is 3,656.
+The Norinchukin Bank is owned by its members: Japanese agricultural cooperatives, fishery cooperatives, forestry cooperatives, and related federations, as well as other cooperative organisations that have invested in the bank.

 Related Dodgy Deals

 Dodgy Deals map

 EPFIs reporting status